sedexch/sedexch.github.io/docs/client-container-v5/index.md

 ```

 ###### Step 3: Set the group and owner of the sedex-data directories
-If the sedex-client will run as a non-root user inside of the Docker container, set the group and owner of the whole sedex-data directory
+If the sedex Client will run as a non-root user inside of the Docker container, set the group and owner of the whole sedex-data directory
 tree and its contents so that the non-root user can access them.

 ```
 $ chown --recursive sedex-user:sedex-group /path/to/sedex-data
 ```

-###### Step 4: Run the sedex-client container as a non-root user
+###### Step 4: Run the sedex Client container as a non-root user
-Run the sedex-client container using environment-specific values for the following options:
+Run the sedex Client container using environment-specific values for the following options:

 - /path/to/sedex-data - The path to the host's "sedex-data" directory (holding the persisted data)
-- YOUR_MONITORING_PORT - The port at which the monitoring web page of the sedex-client should be accessible from the outside of the container
+- YOUR_MONITORING_PORT - The port at which the monitoring web page of the sedex Client should be accessible from the outside of the container
-- YOUR_WS_PROXY_PORT - The port at which the sedex-clients Web service proxy should be accessible from the outside of the
+- YOUR_WS_PROXY_PORT - The port at which the sedex Clients Web service proxy should be accessible from the outside of the
   container. **Note:** You can omit this line if the WS-Proxy will not be used.
-- --stop-timeout 65 - When the docker container is stopped (e.g. with "docker stop" command), the sedex-client's controller-stop.sh is executed to initiate a graceful
+- --stop-timeout 65 - When the docker container is stopped (e.g. with "docker stop" command), the sedex Client's controller-stop.sh is executed to initiate a graceful
   shutdown of the client.
 This typically takes longer than the default 10 seconds that the Docker daemon waits before killing the container.
   The --stop-timeout option overrides the default.
 The required time will vary from one installation to another.
 - --restart unless-stopped - Restart Policy: Restart the container automatically after Docker daemon restarts, unless the container has been stopped intentionally.
-- --user - User: Sets the UID and GID used to start the sedex-client.
+- --user - User: Sets the UID and GID used to start the sedex Client.
 - -d - Detached: Start container in background without showing log output on console.

 ```
 $ docker run \
-  --name sedex-client \
+  --name sedex Client \
   --mount type=bind,source=/path/to/sedex-data,destination=/sedex-data/ \
   --publish YOUR_MONITORING_PORT:8000 \
   --publish YOUR_WS_PROXY_PORT:8080 \